ablaom/MLJTuning.jl/README.md

-- a place for developers to integrate hyperparameter optimization algorithms (here called *tuning strategies*) into MLJ, either natively (by adding code [here](/src/strategies)) or by importing and implementing an interface provided by this repo
+- a place for developers to integrate hyperparameter optimization algorithms (here called *tuning strategies*) into MLJ, either natively (by adding code to [/src/strategies](/src/strategies)) or by importing and implementing an interface provided by this repo

 - a component of the MLJ [stack](https://github.com/alan-turing-institute/MLJ.jl#the-mlj-universe)